 During the wind-down period following the Reorganization and prior to the GSE's dissolution, the GSE will be restricted in the new business activities it may undertake.
-The GSE may continue to purchase student loans only through September 30, 2007.
+Sallie Mae may continue to purchase student loans only through September 30, 2007.
 Warehousing advance, letter of credit and standby bond purchase activity by the GSE will be limited to takedowns on contractual financing and guarantee commitments in place.
 The Holding Company generally may begin to purchase student loans only after the GSE discontinues such activity.
-GSE debt obligations that are outstanding at the time of Reorganization will continue to be outstanding obligations of the GSE immediately after the Reorganization.
-The GSE will be able to continue to issue debt in the government agency market to finance student loans and other permissible asset acquisitions, although the maturity date of such issuances may not extend beyond September 30, 2008, the GSE's final dissolution date.
-This restriction will not apply to debt issued to finance any lender of last resort or secondary market purchase activity requested by the Secretary of Education.
-At December 31, 1996, the GSE had \$372 million in outstanding debt with maturities after September 30, 2008.
-Such debt along with cash or full faith and credit obligations of the United States or agency thereof, will be transferred into a defeasance trust in amounts sufficient, as determined by the Secretary of the Transury, to pay principal and interest on deposited obligations for the benefit of the holders of such obligations, if it has not been repurchased prior to that date.
-The Privatization Act requires that on the dissolution date, the GSE shall repurchase or redeem, or make proper provisions for repurchase or redemption of any outstanding shares of Sallie Mae preferred stock.
-Sallie Mae has the option of effecting an earlier dissolution if certain conditions are met.
-The preferred stock is carried at its liquidation value of \$50 per share for a total of \$214 million and pays a variable dividend that has been at its minimum rate of 5 percent per annum for the last several years.
-See "FINANCIAL STATEMENTS -- Footnote 13."
+Sallie Mae's GSE debt obligations that are outstanding at the time of Reorganization will continue to be outstanding obligations of the GSE immediately after the Reorganization.
+Sallie Mae will be able to continue to issue debt in the government agency market to finance student loans and other permissible asset acquisitions, although the maturity date of such issuances generally may not extend beyond September 30, 2008, Sallie Mae's final dissolution date, if it has not been repurchased prior to that date.
+At December 31, 1996, Sallie Mae had \$372 million in outstanding debt with maturities after September 30, 2008.
+Such debt will be transferred into a defeasance trust on the final dissolution date.
+The Privatization Act requires that prior to the dissolution of Sallie Mae on or before September 30, 2008, Sallie Mae shall repurchase or redeem, or make proper provisions for repurchase or redemption of any outstanding preferred stock.